beanovar/vatsim/README.md

  - Fly direct to waypoint
    - typically (but not always) just a shortcut to one already on your route (note the actual names of VORs which could be used, e.g Brookmans Park for BPK)
  - Fly published hold at waypoint (with correct inbound course)
  - Report distance and rough cardinal direction from a waypoint or airport
- - Fly a VOR radial (from and to)

 # Resources
 - [IFR Phraseology Guide](https://aviationpro.nl/tutorials/vatsim-tutorials/ifr-phraseology-guide/)